Please note that this pertains to South African Labour Relations and Best Practice requirements.

 • anything that is an infringement of the basic rights of employees and/or trade unions or

-• if the reason is one of those that is listed in section 187.
+• if the reason is one of those that are listed in section 187.

 These reasons include, but are not limited to: